 "Many couples naturally assume that their honeymoon will be something akin to a chick flick with all its romance and passion," says Laura Brotherson, marriage and sex therapist.
 And while it will certainly be wonderful, it will also be filled with surprises—little things no one ever told you about.
-Here, the inside scoop on what happens on a honeymoon.
+Here is the inside scoop on what really happens on a honeymoon.

-Any vacation in which you share experiences and make memories will bond two people, but there's something to be said for the first time you check into a hotel as a married couple, just like there's a special thrill in telling the waiter you're celebrating your first days as husband and wife.
+Any vacation in which you share experiences and make memories will bond two people, but there's something to be said for the first time you check into a hotel as a married couple, just like there's a special thrill in telling the waiter you're celebrating your first days as a married couple.
 It really hits you on your honeymoon that you're really in this together and it's official.

 You might think you know everything about your partner, but 21 percent of brides we surveyed said they learned new things about them on the honeymoon.
 "I found out my husband likes spa treatments as much as I do," one bride dished.
 "He is excellent at driving on winding country roads," another bride revealed.
 "We should not go sea kayaking together," a third bride admitted.

-You might not wear "Mrs."-labeled everything (although if you do, do it with pride!) but you'll definitely find yourself sharing the news.
-One bride shared that while she and her husband were in Maui, a long-married couple told her they'd been married for 50 years, at which point the normally reserved bride couldn't help but blurt out: "We've been married four days!"
+You might not wear "Mrs."-labeled everything (although if you do, do it with pride) but you'll definitely find yourself sharing the news.
+One bride shared that while she and her husband were in Maui, an older couple told her they'd been married for 50 years, at which point the normally reserved bride couldn't help but blurt out: "We've been married four days!"

 In addition to sharing the good news with fellow travelers, make sure to mention it while making your hotel reservation and checking in.
 Most hotels and resorts have something special for newlyweds—from complimentary cocktails to room upgrades—so don't be shy and take advantage of this special time in your life.

-Sure, you'll want to check your phone and social media accounts occasionally, but many couples make an agreement to try to restrain themselves from social media and use it less than you usually would.
+Sure, you'll want to check your phone and social media accounts occasionally, but many couples make an agreement to try and restrain themselves from social media and use it less than you usually would.
 The reason?
 You'll want to save special moments for the two of you, and the two of you alone.
-(Bonus: By avoiding social media, you'll return to tons of tagged wedding photos and comments that will extend that special newlywed time even more!)
+By avoiding social media, you'll return to tons of tagged wedding photos and comments that will extend that special newlywed time even more.

 We all know a picture is worth a thousand words, but we happen to think wedding and honeymoon photos are worth even more.
 Be sure to snap tons of photos throughout your experience, while maintaining a balance between being present in the moment and enjoying it, and capturing it at the same time as well.
 You'll want to have tangible mementos of this once-in-a-lifetime trip to share for years and generations to come, so shoot away and then create an album or memory book upon your return.

-Of course, your honeymoon will be filled with unforgettable and amazing moments, but just remember to not get upset if something unexpected happens—it's totally normal!
-"Most couples are exhausted," says relationship expert April Masini.
+Of course, your honeymoon will be filled with unforgettable and amazing moments, but just remember to not get upset if something unexpected happens—it's totally normal.
+"Most couples are exhausted," says relationship expert April Maccario.
 "They've been planning for the wedding, are stressing about the marriage, and taking care of everyone but themselves."